dberg258/Deep-Learning-For-Breast-Cancer-Detection/README.md

 ## Files

+- main.ipynb
-- main.ipynb: contains all of the code for data exploration, data creation, dataset creation, model building, model training, and model evaluation.
+    - Contains all of the code for data exploration, data creation, dataset creation, model building, model training, and model evaluation.
 It is full of comments, explanantions, and graphs/charts.
+- /Demo/demo_script.ipynb
-- /Demo/demo_script.ipynb: contains a script for evaluating an entire slide using my best model.
+    - Contains a script for evaluating an entire slide using my best model.
 Instructions are at the top of the file.